mlr-org/mlr3learners.template/README.md

 ```

 ## Check your package
-If this runs, your learner should be fine.
+If this runs, your learner should be fine:
 ```
 devtools::check()
 ```